-Once you've integrated the keywords into your content, search engines such as Google do the work for you.
-When a person sits down at their computer to research the service they need, they type in "property management,” and your site will appear.
+Once you've integrated the keywords into your content (including longtail keywords), search engines such as Google do the work for you.
+For example, when a person sits down at their computer to research the service they need, they type in "property management in Atlanta," and your site will appear.

 SEO can be manipulated, but the best way to gain trust and credibility is to put your intended users first.
 Inbound marketing is designed to build from the mindset of your ideal customer or target audience and create an experience that engages and provides solutions to their potential problems.